dandruff/xCT/.github/README.md

 ## The future of xCT+ in TWW and beyond

-As of TWW Season 1, Dandruff-Stormreaver (US) resigned from addon development and gave [RedAces](https://www.curseforge.com/members/redaces) (Feylynn-Antonidas EU) the permission to develop xCT+ further.
+As of TWW Season 1, [Dandruff](https://www.curseforge.com/members/tdandruff) (Dandruff-Stormreaver US) resigned from addon development and gave [RedAces](https://www.curseforge.com/members/redaces) (Feylynn-Antonidas EU) the permission to develop xCT+ further.
 He has aided development since mid Dragonflight and will continue to fix and enhance xCT+.